Pesher: Historic individuals

-The Pesharim contain references to a number of individuals and groups throughout its interpretation of the texts.
-As the Pesharim refer to specific events and makes mention of these specific individuals, the Pesharim are important in understanding the Qumran's history and culture during the times that they lived.
+The Pesharim (plural) contain references to a number of individuals and groups throughout their interpretation of the texts.
+As the Pesharim refer to specific events and make mention of these specific individuals, the Pesharim are important in understanding Qumran's history and culture during the times that their authors lived.
 Below are the most prominent individuals and groups cited.

-Teacher of Righteousness: The Teacher of Righteousness is spoken, referred, and cited in many of the Pesharim including: the Damascus Document, the Habakkuk Commentary, the Commentary on the Psalms, and many others.
+Teacher of Righteousness: The Teacher of Righteousness is spoken of, referred to, and cited in many of the Pesharim, including the Damascus Document, the Habakkuk Commentary, the Commentary on the Psalms, and many others.
 The Teacher of Righteousness is the main spiritual leader of the Essenes at Qumran, and his exact identity is unknown.
 The Teacher of Righteousness is believed by many scholars to have been the author of some of the texts found at Qumran, such as the Teacher Hymns.
-Throughout the Pesharim, the 'interpreter' who writes the Pesher can be seen identifying biblical individuals as if they are actually The Teacher of Righteousness, such as that found in Psalms 37 in the Commentaries on Psalms which states;
+Throughout the Pesharim, the 'interpreter' who writes the Pesher can be seen identifying biblical individuals as if they are actually The Teacher of Righteousness, such as the passage found in the Psalms 37 portion of the Commentaries on Psalms which states;